FartyPants/merge_lora_CPU/README.md

-IGNORE_WHEN_COPYING_START
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END

 (You can also explicitly pass --lora_path None)

-Example 4: Merge on CUDA (if available), limit GPU memory to 20GiB, CPU to 30GiB
+##Example 4: Merge on CUDA (if available), limit GPU memory to 20GiB, CPU to 30GiB

 python merge_tool.py \